Fire Control

 Shropshire Fire and Rescue Services Fire Control team are based at our Headquarters in Shrewsbury.
 They are central to every emergency response.

-Fire Control personnel, also known as Fire Control Operators or Firefighters (control), play a vital role from the moment a 999 call is received through to its safe resolution and beyond.
-They communicate clearly and remain calm under pressure, ensuring that essential information is captured and that fire crews are mobilised quickly and effectively when every second counts.
+Fire Control personnel, also known as Fire Control Operators or Firefighters (control), play a crucial role in dealing with emergencies, from the moment a 999 call is received until the incident is closed.
+They are responsible for gathering essential information, making calm and informed decisions, and ensuring that fire crews are mobilised quickly and effectively when every second matters.

 The information gathered and shared by Fire Control can be critical to saving lives, enabling responding firefighters to prepare the most appropriate course of action before arriving at an incident.